Local Pub Guide

 (01932) 783133

-Attractive cricket ground that has matured since the club moved here in 1959.
-Situated between Kempton Park and the River Thames half a mile from the centre of Lower Sunbury and it's pubs.
-Club run a number of senior and colt sides, and applications for membership are welcomed.
+Situated between Kempton Park and the River Thames half a mile from the centre of Lower Sunbury and its pubs.
+Club hosts cricket, bowls, weight training and squash.
 Club has a full time steward, hosts functions, and has been awarded Cask Marque for the quality of their beers.
-Card carrying CAMRA members welcome.
-Note club may close a little earlier during week on quiet nights.
+Applications for membership welcomed, as are card carrying CAMRA members.
+Note club may close a little earlier during week on quiet nights, and on Monday and Tuesday in winter.

 - White Horse